History

 Salvatore Cognetti de Martiis Library

-Cognetti library has more than one hundred years of life and its origin is gathered to that of the Laboratory of Economics, founded in 1893 by Salvatore Cognetti de Martiis.
-In 1988 became the current Department of Economics and Statistics.
+The Cognetti Library is more than a hundred years old and its origins are associated with that of the Laboratory of Political Economy, founded in 1893 by Salvatore Cognetti de Martiis and transformed in 1988 into the current Department of Economics and Statistics.

-Through public and private funding the library acquired statistics, monographs, surveys, reports and other documents which led it to own an interesting collection of materials, as Gaetano Mosca wrote in 1902.
+Initially, thanks to public and private funding, the library was able to equip itself with statistics, monographs, investigations, reports and other documents which lead it to possess the largest collection of materials that exists in Italy for scholars of every branch of the social sciences, as Gaetano Mosca wrote in 1902.

 Luigi Einaudi was its director and many other important scholars used to attend the library troughout the years.

 The library, despite the difficulties during the Second World War, has expanded steadily.
 It became the largest library of Piedmont about the political economy, with an historical, highly significant economic documentation.
-The library received as funds many works of great bibliographic value, thanks to famous scholars as Vincenzo Leeks, Luigi Einaudi, Pasquale Jannaccone and Francesco Repaci.
+The library received many works of great bibliographic value as bequests, thanks to famous scholars as Vincenzo Leeks, Luigi Einaudi, Pasquale Jannaccone and Francesco Repaci.

 Federico Patetta Library